qldqq1984/IGNN/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-# need to split training samples to two independent datasets for training and validating
-# please use deepsignal_plant train -h/--help for instructions
-deepsignal_plant train --train_file /path/to/train/file --valid_file /path/to/valid/file --model_dir /dir/to/save/the/new/model